title

 The U.S. Economy in 1935

-In 1935 there was nothing in the U.S. like the big emergency spending in Sweden, but there were projects that cost money.
-On April 8, 1935, the government enacted the Works Progress Administration (WPA) and Social Security, creating old age and unemployment pensions, the latter taking the United States close to what Otto von Bismarck had accomplished in Germany five decades before.
+The economy had bottomed out in mid-1932 during the Hoover administration, but President Roosevelt was giving himself credit for having stopped the downward spiral.
+Neither he nor Congress were supporting the kind of massive government intervention in the economy that would come at the start of World War II.
+In 1935 there was nothing in the US like the big emergency deficit spending in Sweden, but in the US there were more projects involving government spending.
+On 8 April 1935 the federal government enacted the Works Progress Administration (WPA) and Social Security, creating old age and unemployment pensions, the latter taking the United States close to what Otto von Bismarck had accomplished in Germany five decades before.
 The WPA started building roads and bridges across the country.
 It put women to work on useful sewing projects.
 The WPA included programs in the arts: in theater, music, literature and painting.
 And it included programs in education, including vocational training for needy youths.
+This amounted to a redistribution of money that came from borrowing and taxing some for the benefit of others, but it was a redistribution, some would argue, that served the need to put more wealth in the hands of common people.

-A greater power to labor unions came on July 5,1935, with the signing into law of the Wagner-Connery Act.
+Another move for more wealth to common people, in the form of higher wages, came with greater power to labor unions.
+The Wagner-Connery Act was signed into law on 5 July.
 It established a federal agency, the National Labor Relations Board (NLRB), which had the power to investigate and decide unfair labor practice issues and to conduct elections in which workers could decide whether they wanted union representation.
 It would be the view of liberal economists that workers would benefit not only from better working conditions but that higher wages would improve the economy by creating greater purchasing power.

-In 2008, the U.S. author Amity Shlaes would write about the Great Depression from a conservative-libertarian perspective and would describe Roosevelt's National Recovery Administration codes as "forcing businesses to pay an above-market minimum wage."
-She would write that the greater power that was given to labor unions contributed to higher wages that "hurt corporate profits and therefore hiring" and kept unemployment higher into the late 1930s. [note]
+In 2008 a conservative-libertarian perspective by Amity Shlaes would describe Roosevelt's NRA program as "forcing businesses to pay an above-market minimum wage."
+She thought it best to return to free-market relations (laissez-faire) and would write that the greater power that was given to labor unions contributed to higher wages that "hurt corporate profits and therefore hiring" and kept unemployment higher into the late 1930s. note28